mluning4669/2D-Side-Scroller/2D-side-scroller-roadmap.md

 	fix king's infinite jumping - DONE
-	use raycasting to test if king is on the ground or airborne - DONE make king's jump force proportional to the time the jump button is pressed - DONE fix issue with king sticking to walls when jumping add health to pig
+	use raycasting to test if king is on the ground or airborne - DONE make king's jump force proportional to the time the jump button is pressed - DONE fix issue with king sticking to walls when jumping - DONE add health to pig
 	add damage to king's attack